Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 Don't let your brain talk your body into an unsafe water crossing.

-If you decide to make the crossing, here's the third tip:
+If you decide to attempt the crossing, here's the fourth tip:

 Unbuckle your pack, but leave it in place.